 Read more on pre-patella bursitis.

-Olecranon bursitis (students elbow)
+Elbow – Olecranon bursitis (students elbow)

-Elbow bursitis, also known as Students elbow or Olecranon bursitis, is the inflammation and swelling of the bursa which protects the end of the ulna bone at the back of the elbow.
+Also known as Students elbow, or Olecranon bursitis is the inflammation and swelling of the bursa which protects the end of the ulna bone at the back of the elbow.

 Read more on Olecranon bursitis.